mopires/pretty-markup/README.md

 ![pretty-logo.svg](https://github.com/mopires/pretty-markup/blob/main/pretty-logo.svg)

-If you came here from <a href="https://www.npmjs.com/package/htmlpp-com-github-mopires">HTMLPP</a>, there is good news for you!
-Pretty Markup is the production version of HTMLPP.
-Soon enough this package will be available to use.

-> You can keep posted by following <a href='https://twitter.com/_mopires'>@_mopires</a> on twitter and <a href='https://github.com/mopires'>@mopires</a> on github.

-Pretty Markup is a HTML __preprocessor__ that make it more semantic to write html.
+## Pretty Markup is a HTML __preprocessor__ that make it more semantic to write html.
 The concept remains the same, but without the "< > </>", like Sass, but different.
 You can see this as a super set of HTML, like TypeScript.

+> You can keep posted by following <a href='https://twitter.com/_mopires'>@_mopires</a> on twitter and <a href='https://github.com/mopires'>@mopires</a> on github.

 > # npm i -g pretty-markup